stevegreghatch/Artificial-Intelligence-Disaster-Recovery-Robot/README.md

 [Video Demonstration](https://www.youtube.com/watch?v=BGbjMYSzDnA&ab_channel=StevenHatch)

-    Disaster Environment:
+    Disaster Environment
-    •  The disaster recovery environment chosen for this assignment is the aftermath of a tornado.
+        •  The disaster recovery environment chosen for this assignment is the aftermath of a tornado
-    •  The floor of the scene is a ground terrain object.
+        •  The floor of the scene is a ground terrain object
-    •  The obstacles that have been added to the environment are debris objects and water.
+        •  The obstacles that have been added to the environment are debris objects and water
               •  smaller debris = multiple cylinders to represent household items
               •  larger debris = elongated cuboids to represent roof rafters
               •  water = terrain object to represent potential flooding

-    Improved Disaster Recover:
+    Improved Disaster Recover
-    •  The robot will improve disaster recovery by its detection of heat signatures and successful navigation of the disaster site.
+        •  The robot will improve disaster recovery by its detection of heat signatures and successful navigation of the disaster site
-    •  Heat signature detection will inform rescue crews of the location of individuals or pets in need of assistance.
+        •  Heat signature detection will inform rescue crews of the location of individuals or pets in need of assistance
-    •  The robot can survey the site through utilization of sensors that prevent its collision with debris and entry into water.
+        •  The robot can survey the site through utilization of sensors that prevent its collision with debris and entry into water

-    Architecture:
+    Architecture
             •  Added Sensors
                 1.	recoveryRobot_proximity_sensor_infrared
                         •	infrared proximity sensory that allows detection of objects with a heat signature